En español | North Carolina allows all registered voters to cast an absentee ballot by mail, and early in-person voting

 There are several ways you can submit a completed absentee ballot:

-- By mail: Absentee ballots must be postmarked by Election Day and received no later than 5 p.m. three days after each election.
+- By mail: Absentee ballots must be postmarked by Election Day and received no later than three days after an election.
 Mail your ballot early to make sure it arrives on time.

 Can I track my absentee ballot?

 Yes.
-Every absentee ballot will have a unique identifier to allow voters and election officials to track it after it arrives at the county board of elections.
 Simply register with BallotTrax, and you’ll be able to check on your ballot’s status.
 The state employs technology to prevent anyone from voting twice.

 Can I vote in person before Election Day?